Addiction Resources for Airmen: Substance Abuse in the Air Force

 Recovery First is a community care provider through the VA, which means that if you would like to seek addiction treatment outside of the VA and you qualify, our facility could be the right fit for you.

-Through the use of evidence-based practices, such as cognitive-behavioral therapy, veterans receive treatment for substance abuse and mental health disorders in a supportive and understanding environment.
+Through the use of evidence-based practices, such as cognitive-behavioral therapy, Veterans receive treatment for substance use and mental health disorders in a supportive and understanding environment.

 All of the American Addiction Center facilities are VA community care providers and each location offers the Veteran-focused Salute to Recovery program.

 We have a few more resources for Veterans online, including articles about: